NelisW/my3D-Trium/building/Trium-build.md

 <img src="images/regular-head-05.jpg" width=400> <img src="images/regular-head-06.jpg" width=272>

 - The heater must fit snugly into the aluminium block.
 If it fits too loose, remove the screw and clamp the block in a pair of pliers to make the hole smaller before inserting the heater element.
 However be very careful that you don't make the hole too small, because it is very difficult to widen the gap again.
 Be very careful you tighten the screw that holds the heater: the [screw thread can strip easily](https://www.facebook.com/groups/emergin/permalink/1868809946690098/).
 - Apply a small amount of heat conducting paste to the inside of the  heater hole and insert the heater into the block.
 I have mixed feelings about using this paste.
-Most of the paste products I reviewed are useable up to 250 deg C, which is near/below the upper operating limit for this printer.
+Most of the paste products I reviewed are usable up to 250 deg C, which is near/below the upper operating limit for this printer.
 If the heater fits snugly, the heat conductance should be good enough.
 - Measure the resistance of the heater before connecting to the rest of the electronics.
 For the Trium it must be around 3.4-3.6 Ohm.
 - Zip tie the thermistor cable to the heater cable to prevent damage to the fragile thermistor wires and to prevent it from being pulled out.
-- Check that there is no conduction between the termistor and the block, there should be an open circuit between either lead and the block.
+- Check that there is no conduction between the thermistor and the block, there should be an open circuit between either lead and the block.
 Also check the resistance of the thermistor (depending ambient temperature it must be somewhere between 60-100 kOhm.

 <img src="images/regular-head-07.jpg" width=280> <img src="images/regular-head-08.jpg" width=340>

 - Mount the permanent heat sink fan.
 Slip the plastic shroud over the side of the heat sink.
-The fan is not syymetrical from the top and bottom, it has a cutout on the top.
+The fan is not symmetrical from the top and bottom, it has a cut out on the top.
 Watch out for the orientation: the plastic shroud should not extend much beyond the heat sink.
 In the following picture, just ignore the mounting in the platform, only observe the hot-end sub-assembly.

 <img src="images/regular-head-09.jpg" width=400>